Skip to content

 12 Digital Transformation Trends for 2022/2023: Current Predictions You Should Know - Financesonline.com

-Today, however, clients demand flawless digital experiences, and regulators need 24/7 access to market data, pushing technology to the top of financial organizations’ lists of priorities.
+Today, however, clients demand flawless digital experiences, and regulators need 24/7 access to market data, pushing technology to the top of financial organizations’ lists of priorities, like powering finance.
 For insurers, banks, and asset managers alike, the IT leaders and their teams who can achieve these requirements have become some of the most sought-after employees.

 “Technology is now [about] how our clients experience the bank, whether it’s through an app or digital service,” says Mike Dargan, group chief digital and information officer and executive board member at UBS.
 “As a natural consequence, tech is now an integral part of our business—it has a seat at the table and is part of our firm’s strategy.”